 The cumulative effects of small-scale agriculture are also devastating the Amazon.
 Research suggests an increase in the number of smaller-scale agriculture operations started across Amazonia between 2001 to 2014 are an effort by landowners to deforest while evading government monitoring systems.

 Just like animal agriculture, crop production in the Amazon involves the clearing and burning of large areas of land.
 The crops grown on these areas of land include soy, sugar cane, palm oil, cotton and rice.
 Since soy is a key ingredient in animal feed, its demand is rising along with the global demand for meat.

 In addition to the issues caused by the clearing of such vast areas of the rainforest, agricultural practices such as the use of pesticides and fertilizers have implications for the native wildlife, plant species and Indigenous people of the region.

-The Amazon region is mined for gold, copper, iron, manganese and other materials.
-In order to mine these materials landowners clear vast areas of forest and dig mining pits.
-Gold mining has been on the rise in recent years and in one area of the Amazon, along the Guiana Shield, gold mining accounts for around 90 percent of deforestation.
-The process of mining gold has further ecological impacts as it involves the use of mercury, which can contaminate local water supplies.
+The Amazon region is often mined for gold, copper, iron, manganese and other materials.
+In order to mine these materials, landowners clear vast areas of forest in order to dig mining pits.
+Gold mining is on the rise in recent years and, in one area of the Amazon along the Guiana Shield, gold mining accounts for around 90 percent of deforestation.
+The process of mining gold has further ecological impacts due to its use of mercury, which can contaminate local water supplies.